 Now I just got to make sure to mist them heavily 2x-3x a day to keep the soil moist while they all germinate.
 I will spray diluted Chamomile tea on the baby seedlings tomorrow to keep Damping Off disease from coming.
 It works great.

 Yesterday I planted some lettuce and greens seeds.
-Here’s how I do it:
+Here’s how I did it:

 I like shallow containers to start SMALL seeds as it is easier to get the correct soil temperature needed for germination and I can plant a lot of seeds in a small space.
 Bigger pots for small seeds are harder to get the soil temperature correct.
 Optimal seed germination temperature for greens and lettuces it is 65-70 °F and it should take between 7-10 days to germinate.